 In 2016 Rowan co-devised and starred in a short film for Channel 4’s Random Acts.
 In 2017 he was invited to give a TEDx Talk on Door-to-Door Poetry in The Hague; he also wrote and starred in another short film for Roundhouse Pictures, which went on to win a One-Reeler Award for Best Documentary.

 In 2018 Rowan was commissioned to write a poem by Radio 3’s ‘The Verb’, which was described by Ian McMillan as “A heartfelt plea for poetry.”
-In 2020, the National Trust invited him to be poet in residence at Wordsworth’s house.

 –